 Not every lead that calls or comes in from a web-based lead form is going to be a good fit for the products and/or services offered.
 Since you don’t want your sales team to chase leads that ultimately won’t go anywhere, it’s recommended to invest in a lead qualification calling campaign.
 A Business Development Specialist can ask questions that will determine whether the lead is valuable or not.

 A sales database is one of the most important assets to any organization.
 Building up a quality database takes time, especially if the organization is targeting a new audience or entering a new market.
 When building a database, Business Development Specialists can establish an initial relationship and obtain necessary contact information including email addresses and phone numbers of decision makers.

-B2B calling campaigns can have very different goals, depending on what the sales team might be in need of at any given time.
+B2B calling campaigns can have very different goals, depending on what the sales team needs at any given time.
 Determining what the goal is and what the approach should be increases the success rate of a calling campaign.